8 Higher Ed Digital Marketing Strategies, Trends & Tactics for 2023

 In addition, higher education marketing groups should audit their school’s presence across all of the Google properties — maps, knowledge panels, and business profiles.
 These components should be audited and monitored on a semi-annual basis.

-Higher Ed Marketing Strategies – Your Next Steps
+Higher Education Marketing Strategies – Your Next Steps

 These 8 tactics will help you refine your campaigns and stay ahead of the competition.
 However, if you're just getting started with digital marketing, we recommend beginning with four key strategies: